 Once saturated fat had become the new ‘demon’ of health, we needed a substitute with similar properties to saturated fats like butter and lard.
 We needed solid fats for quality baking and for spreading on bread.

 Because saturated fat has more hydrogen atoms than unsaturated, manufacturers add more hydrogen atoms using a process called hydrogenation; the chemists call the process ‘plasticisation’.
-That term in itself is concerning to me.
 The process starts with a very cheap vegetable oil, which is already damaged.
 The oil is heated to extremely high temperatures again (which damages the oil and creates free radicals), strong pressure is applied, and the hydrogen is forced into the structure of the oil to make it solid.
 This might not sound too bad, but they need to use toxic chemicals, for example, nickel oxide, to force the change in molecular structure.

 And, the process isn’t finished yet.
 At this point, this chemically altered substance isn’t a replica of butter at all; it is actually grey and smelly.
 They bleach and deodorise it by using chemicals and more high temperatures.
 And, to make it resemble butter, they add artificial flavours and colours.